What is Stackify Retrace?

 - Alerts - robust monitoring and alert capabilities

-Retrace Application Monitoring is 6 Integrated Modules
+Retrace Application Monitoring Consists of Six Integrated Modules

-- Web request info like URL, etc
+- Web request info like URL, resources, etc.

 - Key methods in your code

-- What dependencies did your code call (SQL, caching, HTTP calls, etc)
+- What dependencies did your code call (SQL, caching, HTTP calls, etc.)

 - Application errors